rdeshir10/Fifa_Analysis/README.md

 ### Final Dataset for Model Preparation:
 After filtering and cleaning, several role-specific DataFrames were prepared for subsequent model building.
 Each of these DataFrames focuses on attributes that are most relevant to the player's role, enabling more precise and relevant predictions.

-### Ethical Considerations
-Throughout the data cleaning process, special attention was paid to ensuring that no sensitive personal information was exposed.
-The dataset was anonymized, and only attributes directly related to player performance and physical characteristics were used for analysis.
-No biased or discriminatory features were included in the model, and all steps were taken to maintain data integrity while respecting the privacy of individuals.
-Exploratory Data Analysis (EDA)

 ### Visualizations:
 Created using Seaborn and Matplotlib to uncover patterns and relationships between different variables.
 These include: